 - You can reuse the herbs to make a second batch by repeating the process

-- Refrigerate herbs or mixture if you are not using them within a few hours, and they should be good in your fridge for a few days
+- Refrigerate herbs or a mixture if you are not using them within a few hours, and they should be good in your fridge for a few days

 *If you have a cesarean birth, please check with your doctor before soaking in a tub and ensure it does not conflict with their instructions for healing your incision.